stevearmstrong-dev/stevearmstrong-dev/README.md

 [![Steve Armstrong's Last 31 days github activity graph](https://github-readme-activity-graph.vercel.app/graph?username=stevearmstrong-dev&custom_title=Steve's%20Last%2031%20days%20Contribution%20Graph&theme=github)](https://github.com/stevearmstrong-dev/github-readme-activity-graph)

-🚀 **I'm Steve Armstrong**, a dedicated and results-driven software developer specializing in **Java**, **Spring Boot**, and **Node.js**.
-With a proven track record in developing scalable applications and deploying them on **AWS** and **GCP**, I bring tangible outcomes to the table, enhancing business operations worldwide.

-🌍 Based in Toronto, Canada, my career has taken me around the world, collaborating with talented teams to deliver impactful software solutions.

-🔧 Check out my repositories to see my hands-on work, or drop a message if you’re looking to collaborate on groundbreaking projects!

-🧠 I’m fervently expanding my expertise in **Machine Learning** and **Predictive Analytics**, aiming to leverage big data to drive innovation and efficiency in software development.

-🌟 Feel free to star my repositories if they inspire or assist you!

-* **What you may not find here**: Tens of thousands of lines of code written for prior organizations which have resulted in significant business value.
-* **What you may find here**: Projects that reflect my continuous learning and adaptation in technology, beyond work and academia.

 ### Work experience 👔
 | Job Position           | Company         | Full Time / Contract                         | Work Period       | Location               | Domain             | Work Status       |
 | ---------------------- | --------------- | -------------------------------------------- | ----------------- | ---------------------- | ------------------ | ----------------- |